w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 It is important to recognize that crowdloan campaigns are seeking parachain slots via a parachain auction, however these auction slots can also be won without the need for a crowdloan.
 To reiterate, crowdloans require auctions but auctions do not require crowdloans.
-Let's take a look at a couple potential scenario involving each path.
+Let's take a look at a couple potential scenarios involving each path.

 Party A is working on a project that hopes to gain a parachain slot on
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} but they don't have the means to